 The men's and co-ed residences are divided into "Bays" or staircases in which there are both single and double rooms (a "double"in the Bays is defined as a suite of two rooms shared by two students).
 Built in 1962, the Women's Residence, Alexandra Hall, offers traditional double and single rooms and provides common rooms, a receptionist's desk, music room, study room, laundry room, an elevator and a trunk storage room.
 Alexandra Hall is a security building.
-Residence is designed so that students need not go outside for meals, which are prepared and served in Prince Hall.
-Three meals a day, seven days a week, are included in residence fees.
+Meals are prepared and served in Prince Hall, three times a day, seven days a week, and are included in residence fees.